This post may contain affiliate links. Please read my disclosure.

 - 1 egg

-- 1 clove garlic, minced or 1 tablespoon garlic-infused olive oil
+- 1 clove garlic, minced (or substitute 1 tablespoon garlic-infused olive oil)

 - 1 tablespoon chopped fresh parsley